RamenJunkie/Trilithic-EAS-Log-Parser/readme.md

 ---

-It is strongly recomended to verify the log accuracy after running the tool.
+It is strongly recommended to verify the log accuracy after running the tool.

 ---

 Known issues:

-It's probably fixable very easily, but if you run a log through the reader a second time, it appends the results tot he previous results file, instead of creating a new file.
+It's probably fixable very easily, but if you run a log through the reader a second time, it appends the results to the previous results file, instead of creating a new file.